ojobabs/ojobabs/README.md

 > I'm learning deep learning with data science Nigeria.
->I'm also doing a refresher course on Machine Learning with Hamoye Intership.
+>I'm also doing a refresher course on Machine Learning with Hamoye Internship.

 ### Contact